· David Cruz · Schools & Compliance · 12 min read

 - Works on school devices (including Chromebooks)

-- Doesn’t require students to create accounts
+- Doesn’t require students to create accounts (also relevant for COPPA if students are under 13)

 - Supports offline use for areas with poor connectivity